 Negroni Bar – Via Dei Renai 17/R – 50125 Firenze

 The clue is in the name… A venue for a Negroni lover!
 Some of their combinations are rather unique, but mainly delicious.
 Try the hot Negroni or one of their lighter versions.
 You can help yourself from the aperitivo buffet for extra €4.
-Perfect venue to stop by after visiting Piazzale Michelangelo.
+Perfect aperitivo venue in Florence to stop by after visiting Piazzale Michelangelo.

 Mercato Centrale – Piazza del Mercato Centrale 4, Via Dell’ariento – 50123 Firenze